oracle/libdtrace-ctf/README.md

 ## License

-Dual License: GPL and UPL (Universal Permissive License) https://oss.oracle.com/licenses/upl/
+libdtrace-ctf is licensed under either the GPLv2+ or the UPL 1.0 (Universal Permissive License).
+A copy of the GPLv2 license is included in this repository as the COPYING file.
+A copy of the UPL 1.0 license is included in this repository as the LICENSE file.

 ## Dependencies

-Dependencies include:
+Dependencies may include:
-- elfutils
+- elfutils (to the extent that elfutils is utilized, libdtrace-ctf uses only those portions of elfutils that are licensed LGPLv3)
 - zlib

 ## Build